DataTalksClub/data-engineering-zoomcamp/cohorts/2024/02-workflow-orchestration/homework.md

 ### Assignment

-The goal will be to construct an ETL pipeline that loads the data, performs some transformations, and writes the data to a database.
+The goal will be to construct an ETL pipeline that loads the data, performs some transformations, and writes the data to a database (and Google Cloud!).

-The following are steps to constructing an ETL pipeline using Mage that were covered in the course.

 - Create a new pipeline, call it `green_taxi_etl`
 - Add a data loader block and use Pandas to read data for the final quarter of 2020 (months `10`, `11`, `12`).